aitirga/pydelling/README.md

- # PyFLOTRAN
+ # Pydelling
-Set of pre- and post-processing scripts for PFLOTRAN
+Set of pre- and post-processing scripts for modelling

 ## Recommendations